kamal-hosny/Repo/README.md

 ## Project Structure

-- **Client**: React/TypeScript frontend with Redux for state management and Tailwind CSS for styling
+- **Client**: React/TypeScript frontend with Redux for state management and Tailwind for styling
 - **Server**: Express.js backend with MongoDB database
 - **Data**: Python scripts and prompts for database generation